rdmilligan/PyMovieStudio/README.md

 ## Edit movies

 Replay the recorded movie and use speech recognition to cut between camera angles.
 Shout 'three' into your computer microphone and the movie switches to camera three!

+## Add special effects to movies

+Add object tracking to the movie

 ## Screen movies